New York Water Science Center

 Response of mercury in an Adirondack (NY, USA) forest stream to watershed lime application

 Surface waters in Europe and North America previously impacted by acid deposition are recovering in conjunction with declining precursor emissions since the 1980s.
 Lime has been applied to some impacted watersheds to accelerate recovery.
 The response to liming can be considered a proxy for future recovery from acid deposition.
-Increases in...Millard, Geoffrey D.; Driscoll, Charles T.; Burns, Douglas; Montesdeoca, Mario R.; Murray, Karen
+Increases in...Millard, Geoffrey D.; Driscoll, Charles T.; Burns, Douglas A.; Montesdeoca, Mario R.; Murray, Karen

 Stability of mercury concentration measurements in archived soil and peat samples

 Archived soil samples can provide important information on the history of environmental contamination and by comparison with recently collected samples, temporal trends can be inferred.
 Little previous work has addressed whether mercury (Hg) concentrations in soil samples are stable with long-term storage under standard laboratory conditions.
-In...Navrátil, Tomáš; Burns, Douglas; Nováková, Tereza; Kaňa, Jiří; Rohovec, Jan; Roll, Michal; Ettler, Vojtěch
+In...Navrátil, Tomáš; Burns, Douglas A.; Nováková, Tereza; Kaňa, Jiří; Rohovec, Jan; Roll, Michal; Ettler, Vojtěch

 Water-table and potentiometric-surface altitudes in the upper glacial, Magothy, and Lloyd aquifers of Long Island, New York, April–May 2016